by Janis / 2 comments - Orginally published:23rd November 2021

 A bust of Rudyard Kipling

 Kipling decided to leave India in 1889 and arrived in the UK after travelling via the USA.
-Rudyard married Carrie Balestier in London in 1892, where they lived briefly.
+Rudyard married Caroline Balestier in London in 1892, where they lived briefly.
 After a spell living in the US, the Kipling’s decided to return to the UK in 1896.
 It wasn’t until 1902 that Rudyard and his wife discovered Batemen’s in Burwash and decided to purchase it and turn it into their beloved family home.

 Although Rudyard Kipling died in Fitzrovia, London, in 1936, Bateman’s continued to be his family home.
 Rudyard’s widow Caroline bequeathed the house to the National Trust on her death in 1939.